-It is believed that rotation of the brain plays a larger force in brain injuries that previously thought.
-MIPS aims to help reduce rotation of the brain in a simple, easy to integrate system.
-It has been widely adopted in biking, skiing, and other sports with high risk of impact to the head.
+It is believed that rotation of the brain plays a larger force in brain injuries than previously thought.
+MIPS aims to help reduce rotation of the brain in a simple, easy-to-integrate system.
+It has been widely adopted in biking, skiing, and other sports with a high risk of impact to the head.

 Do You Need A MIPS Helmet?

 We recommend getting a helmet with MIPs over one without.
 From numerous studies it seems that MIPS does have an impact on reducing brain trauma in accidents.
 It also seems like it would help protect in the case of rockfall – probably the most common thing helmets protect against.

 One advantage/disadvantage of MIPS helmets is that the system works by having a layer on your head, connected to the helmet.
 That extra layer means there is a thin area for airflow but the helmet sits higher.